FarmerAbdulAlim/learn-css-by-building-100-projects/README.md

 ### You Will Learn

 - CSS Grid Layout
-- How to make a collection of images responsive.
+- How to do responsive of a collection of images.

 ### Project Description